AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * The search is [case-insensitive](#glossary). e.g `applicant` will match `Applicant`
 * Only full words will be matched e.g. `Reject` will not match `Rejected`

+Examples:
+* `filter t/Applicant` will filter and display everyone with the `Applicant` tag in the list

 [Back to top](#welcome-to-hirehive)

 ### Filtering out applicants with tag: `filterout`